 So, the paper didn’t separate out probiotics versus existing gut bacteria as the cause of the brain fog.
 Thus, there’s no proof that probiotics cause increased D-lactate.
 In my clinical experience, I’ve seen cases where I suspected that it was happening.
 I’ve also seen probiotics cause problems due to other reasons like histamine and immune response.
 Then, I’ve seen cases where probiotics helped immensely.

-Right, so take a probiotic or not?
+Right, so take a probiotic for IBS or not?

 Scientific studies have shown that probiotics can benefit IBS patients around 20% of the time.
 In my experience, it’s a mixed bag, and picking the right product is key to success.

 Bottom line, it’s important to be cautious.
 There are some bacteria strains that do increase D-lactate production and others that don’t.
 Overall, the Bifidobacterium genus does not produce D-lactate.
 However, many from the Lactobacillus genus do.
 These include: L. acidophilus, L. gasseri, L. delbrueckii subsp. bulgaricus, L. fermentum, L. lactis, L. brevis, L. helveticus, L. plantarum and L. reuteri.
 (3).
 These bacteria are very common in probiotics and in fermented foods such as yogurt.